Suzanne Whang: Personal life

 Whang was Korean-American.
 Her parents were born in Seoul, South Korea.
 Her maternal grandfather is Kim Won-Kyu.
 She was born in Arlington, Virginia.
 She held a B.A. in psychology from Yale University and an M.Sc. degree in cognitive psychology from Brown University.
 As a graduate student, she conducted research with William H. Warren on visually guided action.

 Whang, in temporary remission from stage 4 breast cancer, wrote and performed a solo show about her experience, and was writing a book about it at the time she died.

 On October 19, 2013, Whang married long-time boyfriend Jay Nickerson at The Church of St. Paul and St. Andrew in Manhattan.
 The two had met decades prior, working together in theater.

-Whang died on September 17, 2019, in her Los Angeles home, after a 13-year battle with cancer, eleven days shy of her 57th birthday.
+Whang died on September 17, 2019, in her Los Angeles home, after a 13-year battle with cancer, aged 56.
 Her remains were later cremated.